andrinr/fluids-parallelisation/README.md

 # HYDRO | MPI #

-This is the mpi version of the hydro project.
+This is the MPI version of the hydro project.

 ## Comile & Run